Lysel/Hello-World/README.md

 # Hello-World
+I am Ly Sel
+I start to use Github.
-Just learn how to start
+Just learn how to start.